Skatepark of Tampa

 The Skatepark of Tampa is a skatepark in Tampa, Florida, United States.
 It is considered one of the top skateboarding venues on the East Coast of the United States.
 The name is often abbreviated as SPoT, and it is well known for its annual Tampa Am and Tampa Pro competitions.

 History

 On December 28, 1992, SPoT was opened only to employees, and on January 2, 1993 the park officially opened to the public.
 The first pro contest was held April 1 & 2, 1995 and won by Mike Vallely.

 On April 1, 2012, SPoT announced on its website that the park had been purchased (for US$9.3 million) by rapper Lil Wayne.
 It was revealed shortly afterwards that the fake press release was an April Fool's joke.

 Obstacles

 The skatepark includes a terrain park-style "pro course", offering a pyramid, rails and transitions.
 Outside, there is a concrete transition course with a pizza oven.
 The "beginner's course" features many smaller rails and ramps to expand skateboarding skills and also includes the famous bowl.

 The street skateboarding course is redesigned every year for the Tampa Pro and Tampa Am contest.

+Tampa Pro

+Tampa Pro is an annual professional skateboard competition associated with the skatepark.
+Past winners of Tampa Pro are: